tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 consistent round-trip behaviour.

-This gives us a baseline of the minimum set of linting rules that we need and the correspunding settings.
+This gives us a baseline of the minimum set of linting rules that we need and the corresponding settings.
 If we note the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, we can get a reasonably compact configuration by including those presets, the GFM plugin, and just 3 extra rules.